The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

 Call your doctor early for an appointment if:

-- Your symptoms get worse slowly and you have not seen a doctor recently.
+- Your symptoms worsen slowly, and you have not seen a doctor recently.

-- Fever during a cold lasts more than 2 days.
+- Fever during a cold lasts more than two days.

-- Medicine is not making the same effect as before.
+- Medicine is not having the same effect as before.

 - Shortness of breath occurs or worsens noticeably.

 - Your cough gets worse.